cjAnteka/AntekaGearAnalyzer/README.md

 You can find the latest builds under [Releases](https://github.com/cjAnteka/AntekaGearAnalyzer/releases).

 ## Known Issues
-* Doesn't currently support i88 or i90 gear
+* Doesn't currently support i88 or i90 gear (some of the calculations are incorrect)
 * Doesn't support oddly-sized instances (maximized on a vertical monitor, for instance)
 * Will occasionally assign existing rolls incorrectly
 * Will occasionally calculate reforge stats incorrectly
-* The error handling is actually ass
+* The error handling is vague

 ## How to Use
 Click on the "Select" button, then click on the display area of your emulator.